 This means that size is a key determinant of traveling with a drone.

 2. Buy a Suitable Case

 Drones are pretty fragile and expensive.
 If you want to ensure that it gets to your travel destination in one piece, the case you use matters.

 How you carry the drone depends on several factors, like the airline policies and the size of the drone.
-For example, Emirates requires passengers to use a check-in suitcase to carry their drones.
+For example, Emirates requires passengers to use carry-on baggage to carry their drones.

 The size of the drone determines how you pack and travel with it.
-Smaller ones, such as Spark by DJI, are compact enough to fit in a protective carry-on case.
+Smaller ones, such as Spark by DJI, are compact enough to fit in protective carry-on baggage.
 On the other hand, larger drones like DJI MAVIC Pro will require a bigger case.

 Depending on the legal or airline requirements, the storage of a drone and its accessories should follow certain restrictions.
 Most airlines require you to have accessories in a separate bag from the drone.

 Also, as a protective tip, pack any stored media like recorded images and videos in a separate case.
 This way, you’ll have your media safe in case you, unfortunately, lose the drone during travel.

 3. Learn Drone Laws of Where You are Going